GeorgelHuja/World-Cup-2026-Simulator/README.md

 # World-Cup-2026-Simulator

-A Python-based simulation engine that models the complete 2026 FIFA World Cup format and estimates the probability of most likely knockout match=ups through the tournament.
+A Python-based simulation engine that models the complete 2026 FIFA World Cup format and estimates the probability of most likely knockout match-ups through the tournament.

 The model combines Elo ratings, Poisson goal modelling, dynamic rating updates, and Monte Carlo simulation to generate thousands of possible tournament outcomes.